molpopgen/fwdpy11/doc/pages/softselection.rst

 The model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The model here is one of soft selection [Levene1953]_, meaning that the number of breeding individuals ("adults") in each deme is fixed at a certain value.
+The model here is soft selection [Levene1953]_, meaning that the number of breeding individuals ("adults") in each deme is fixed at a certain value.
 A nice overview of this model and how it compares to others in [Felsenstein1976]_.
 You may also find [Christiansen1974]_ and [Christiansen1975]_ useful.

 Each generation, offspring ("juveniles") are generated in each deme.
-Parents are drawn from demes according to a migration matrix, if one is provided, else they are drawn from the offspring deme.
+Parents are drawn from demes according to a migration matrix, if one is provided, else they are drawn from the parents in the offspring deme.
 Within a parental deme, a specific parent is chosen proportionally to relative fitness within the deme.

 The timings of events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^